 The Filter formula allows you to tell Coda exactly what part of your tables you want to work with.
-You can use this in tables and canvas both.
-Let's see how this looks in action:
+You can use this formula in tables and directly in the canvas using named formulas.

 What if we want to create a list of these items?

 Once the Filter() formula outputs a list of rows that contain "Produce" as their Department value, we'll call the Item column to output a list of Text values instead, then the BulletedList() formula to convert that list of text into a bulleted list.

 🌟 Coda Tips 🌟

 Connecting tables with the Filter formula

 You can also connect table data together using a combination of the Filter and thisRow formulas.
 This common pattern is also known as a linked relation, and you can read all about it here.